 Heredity.
 A family history of multiple pregnancy raises the chances of having twins.

 Older age.
-Women older than 30 have a greater chance of multiple conception.
-Many women today
+People assigned female at birth who are older than 30 have a greater chance of multiple

 chances of having multiples.

 Race.
 African-American people assigned female at birth are more likely to have twins than